twine-realtime/deploy/README.md

 - ElastiCache for Redis
 - Application Load Balancer

 The Twine architecture is extensive and requires broad permissions.
-For smooth deployment, we recommend creating a new AWS account and ensuring that Node.js v18.x is installed in your local environment.
+For smooth deployment, we recommend creating a new AWS account and ensuring that Node.js v18.x or greater is installed in your local environment.
 Complete the steps below to deploy Twine.

 ## Create an AWS Account and IAM User
 1. [Sign up for a new AWS Account](https://portal.aws.amazon.com/billing/signup#/start/email)